It has now been over a year since barbell manufacturers first started using Cerakote coatings on their barbell shafts.

 As far as other colors, while a factory can obviously do an unlimited number of colors, practically speaking a manufacturer has to pick and choose what colors to do a production run on and keep a stock of.
 So you’ll only see a dozen or so standard color or design choices from each manufacturer.
 It isn’t economically viable for any company to stock 50 different color designs of the same bar.

 Standard solid color options for Cerakote are more than aesthetic.
 It makes it easy to identify bars if a gym is consistent with its color scheme it wants to adopt.
-For example, red for power bars, blue for weightlifting bars, pink for women’s bars, and so on.
+For example, red for power bars, blue for weightlifting bars.
 That way you won’t see a blue bar sneaking its way into the squat rack before anyone notices it’s out of place.
+You can do a pink cerakote barbell to make it even more clear who it’s reserved for.

 Does it stop rust from forming?